 Who can receive landowner permits?

 All deer and turkey hunters, including landowners, must have valid deer and/or turkey hunting permits.
-Landowners who meet the qualifications may obtain the no-cost, or reduced-cost, landowner permits after registering their property using the Landowner Registry Application.
+Landowners who meet the qualifications may obtain the no-cost, or reduced-cost, landowner permits after submitting their property using the Landowner Permit Application.